Menu

 Shutterstock

-From the incredible wall of China to the inclining tower of Pisa and the Sydney Opera, you can get the chance to see miniature version of them at the World Sights Park found smack in the core of the city.
-Note that entrance is free of charge for children
+From the incredible wall of China to the inclining tower of Pisa and the Sydney Opera, you can get the chance to see miniature versions of them at the World Sights Park, which is found smack in the core of the city.
+Note that entrance is free of charge for children.

-Feel the cold for a day in hot summer
+Feel the cold for a day in Riyadh in hot summer

 At Snow City, not a single individual or family can leave without experiencing the cold Alpine temperatures.
 From skiing to sledging, there are numerous snow-related activities there to suit your preferences.
 It's also an excellent choice if you're looking to escape the mid-year heat.